Our verdict

 Grip is king in the Endorphin Edge

-Whether you're running on rocky terrain, wet trails, puddles, creek crossings, and even mud, you can maneuver the Saucony Endorphin Edge with utmost confidence.
+Whether you're running on rocky terrain, wet trails, puddles, creek crossings, or even mud, you can manoeuvre the Saucony Endorphin Edge with utmost confidence.
 And on the road?
-A long-time runner has this to say: "also exceptional on pavement, even if it’s not the intended surface."
+We found that it works on the pavement just fine!

 saucony-endorphin-edge-grip.JPG